Highland Lakes

 Kids’ Fishing Derby

-The annual Kids’ Fishing Derby is held at Lake 4 each August.
+The annual Kids’ Fishing Derby is held on the dam on Lake 4 along Cherry Ridge Road every summer – watch the Newsette and the website for the date.
 Awards are given for the largest bass, muskie, walleye, and panfish caught.
-Registration begins at the Dam at 8:00am, and weigh-ins are held throughout the day.
-Current NJ fishing licenses and HLCC badges are required for registration, along with a completed registration form (see Newsette).
-NJ Fish and Game Fishing Regulations are in effect.
+Registration begins at the dam at 8 am, and weigh-ins are held throughout the day.
+HLCC badges are required for registration along with a completed registration form (available in the Newsette).
+Note: NJ fishing licenses for children under 16 are not required.
+All NJ Fish and Wildlife Game fishing regulations are in effect.
 Call 973-764-7561 for more information.